Andromeda Galaxy: "Island universes" hypothesis

 In 1943, Walter Baade was the first person to resolve stars in the central region of the Andromeda Galaxy.
 Baade identified two distinct populations of stars based on their metallicity, naming the young, high-velocity stars in the disk Type I and the older, red stars in the bulge Type II.
 This nomenclature was subsequently adopted for stars within the Milky Way and elsewhere.
 (The existence of two distinct populations had been noted earlier by Jan Oort.)
 Baade also discovered that there were two types of Cepheid variable stars, which resulted in doubling the distance estimate to Andromeda, as well as the remainder of the universe.

 In 1950, radio emissions from the Andromeda Galaxy were detected by Robert Hanbury Brown and Cyril Hazard at the Jodrell Bank Observatory.
 The first radio maps of the galaxy were made in the 1950s by John Baldwin and collaborators at the Cambridge Radio Astronomy Group.
 The core of the Andromeda Galaxy is called 2C 56 in the 2C radio astronomy catalog.

 In 1959 rapid rotation of the semi-stellar nucleus of M31 was discovered by Andre Lallemand, M. Duschene and Merle Walker at the Lick Observatory, using the 120-inch telescope, coudé Spectrograph, and Lallemand electronographic camera.
-They estimated the mass of the nucleus to be about 1.3 x 10^{7} solar masses.
+They estimated the mass of the nucleus to be about 1.3 × 10^{7} solar masses.
 The second example of this phenomenon was found in 1961 in the nucleus of M32 by M.F Walker at the Lick Observatory, using the same equipment as used for the discovery of the nucleus of M31.
-He estimated the nuclear mass to be between 0.8 and 1 x 10^{7} solar masses.
+He estimated the nuclear mass to be between 0.8 and 1 × 10^{7} solar masses.
 Such rotation is now considered to be evidence of the existence of supermassive black holes in the nuclei of these galaxies.